ysyk2021/the-art-of-time-management-in-the-workplace-techniques-for-boosting-productivity-and-efficiency/src/chapter-2-3.md

-# Assessing Your Use of Technology

-## Introduction

 In today's digital age, technology plays a significant role in our work lives.
 However, it's important to assess how we utilize technology to ensure that it enhances our productivity and efficiency, rather than becoming a distraction or hindrance.
 This chapter will guide you through the process of assessing your use of technology in the workplace and provide techniques for optimizing its benefits.